 The tamper is designed to work seamlessly with precision baskets from brands such as VST, IMS, and Pullman, thanks to its 58.4 mm tamping surface.

 It also utilizes a design to reduce suction at the sides since this can lead to channeling.
 Weighing only 0.5lb, this tamper minimizes strain from repeated tamping.
-The stylish all-black design is ideal for any barista, adding a touch of elegance to any espresso machine setup.

 The purpose of tamping